Do you struggle with blogging consistently?

 If you only write when you feel inspired, in the mood or find the time, you’ll never make it.

 This is the true reason 90% of bloggers fail: they never make writing a habit.

-Writing is always an effort, a task on their to-do list, in short it’s WORK.
+They sure don’t use an editorial calendar or are consistent blogging.
+Writing is always an effort, a task on their to-do list, in short, it’s WORK.